 Life with Sucrose Intolerance

-As an adult with Sucrose Intolerance, there are many factors to consider.
+As an adult with Sucrose Intolerance caused by Congenital Sucrase-Isomaltase Deficiency (CSID), I have many factors to consider.
 Life is not as carefree as it once was.
-For someone who does not have Sucrose Intolerance, here are things that someone with this disorder has to think about and handle frequently.
+To help you better understand what someone with Sucrose Intolerance has to deal with, I’m sharing a list of issues that I have to think about and handle frequently.

 - Planning is a huge part of my life.
 I have to plan my meals and food choices every time I eat.
-Much of life in America is based around food, such as holidays and celebrations.
-I always have to think about will food be served, can I eat the food, should I pack medicine or should I pack food alternatives?
-Eating out can be cumbersome, as I have to talk to the wait staff about food ingredients.
+Much of life in America is based around food, especially holidays and celebrations.
+I always have to think about what food will be served> Will I be able to eat the food?
+Should I pack medicine or should I pack food alternatives?
+Eating out can be cumbersome, too, since I have to talk to the wait staff about food ingredients.
 Traveling can also be hard because I typically need access to a refrigerator and snacks.
-I am not just a picky eater.
-I have to be careful with what I eat.
+I’m not just a picky eater.
+I just have to be careful with what I eat.

 - Life with Sucrose Intolerance is isolating.
 Although many people are on special diets these days, few people understand Sucrose Intolerance.
 They think I can just avoid treats and sweets.
 The reality is I have to be careful with most fruits, some veggies, and most processed food.
 Sucrose is in many hidden sources.
 I have a hard time finding someone who can commiserate with my experience, and I have yet to meet someone in person who also has Sucrose Intolerance.
-Sometimes I have to miss social events because I do not feel well.
-Many times my family and friends are understanding, but sometimes I feel like I am a burden and am bringing down the mood.
-I also sometimes ask my friends and family to change the food focus in a social event.
+Sometimes, I have to miss social events because I don’t feel well.
+Many times, my family and friends are understanding, but sometimes I feel like I’m a burden and am bringing down the mood.
+I also sometimes ask my friends and family to change the food focus at a social event.
 Some people are open to suggestions, but others resent the fact that my presence requires plan changes.

-- My symptoms can be embarrassing.
+- My Sucrose Intolerance symptoms can be embarrassing.
 No one wants to talk about diarrhea, gas, and bloating, but this is my reality at times.
-I often have toilet paper, a change of undergarments, and extra clothes with me just in case I do not make it to the bathroom in time.
-I also usually have air freshener with me since using public restrooms can be very embarrassing as my GI symptoms can be odorous.
-In some circumstances, it is socially acceptable to poke fun at GI symptoms, but these are uncontrollable to me and very embarrassing when someone makes light of them.
+I often have toilet paper, a change of undergarments, and extra clothes with me just in case I can’t make it to the bathroom in time.
+I also usually have air freshener.
+Using public restrooms can be very embarrassing since my gastrointestinal symptoms can be odorous.
+In some circumstances, it’s socially acceptable to poke fun at these symptoms; for me, they are uncontrollable, and it’s very embarrassing when someone makes light of them.

 - I have to consider my Sucrose Intolerance in my work setting.
-I am sometimes late for meetings or have to miss work due to my symptoms.
-I am not using my Sucrose Intolerance as an excuse, but the urgency of my symptoms requires attention.
-I also am sometimes singled out for not eating the birthday cake of a coworker, or not eating the food in the company break room.
-It is not that I do not want to celebrate or participate, it is just that the consequences are not worth it.
+I’m sometimes late for meetings or have to miss work due to my symptoms.
+I’m not using my Sucrose Intolerance as an excuse, but the urgency of my symptoms requires attention.
+Sometimes, I’m singled out for not eating the birthday cake of a coworker or not indulging in the food in the company break room.
+It’s not that I don’t want to celebrate or participate, it’s just that the consequences are not worth it.
 I have obviously shared my medical condition with my direct supervisor, but I choose to keep my medical information private as much as possible.
-I choose to tell only a select handful of my co-workers about my medical condition.
+I have told only a select handful of my co-workers about my medical condition.